jakub-michalik/select-poll-epoll-performance-test/README.md

 * Performance results and findings would be shared here in a comprehensive manner, believers or not.

-Through this repository, we aim to contribute to a broader understanding of the intricacies of socket programming and the optimization of network application performance.
+Through this repository, I aim to contribute to a broader understanding of the intricacies of socket programming and the optimization of network application performance.